GallowayLabMIT/protocols/docs/protocols/tc/other/MEF_isolation.rst

     The pellet will be VERY loose.
 It is important that you are very careful with your aspiration steps otherwise the pellet will be lost.
 It is ok to leave a little media on top of the pellet to avoid accidentally aspirating it.

 7. Resuspend the pellet in 2 mL of 0.25% Trypsin
-8. Quench with 4 mL of DMEM + 10% FBS.
+8. Quench with 8 mL of DMEM + 10% FBS.
+9. Spin down for 5 minutes at 300-400 g, aspirate the supernatant and resuspend in 2-5 mL of DMEM + 10% FBS.
-9. Place a 40 um strainer over a 50 mL conical.
+10. Place a 40 um strainer over a 50 mL conical.
 Strain the cell mixture through, using a sterile pestle to help push some of the cells through
-10. Wash the strainer using DMEM + 10% FBS.
+11. Wash the strainer using DMEM + 10% FBS.
 You may find it useful to pull liquid through the opposite side of the strainer with a P1000
-11. Spin down the strained mixture for 5 minutes at 300-400 g.
+12. Spin down the strained mixture for 5 minutes at 300-400 g.
-12. Aspirate supernatant and resuspend the pellet to plate onto 10 cm dishes (~10 mL volume per 10 cm dish)
+13. Aspirate supernatant and resuspend the pellet to plate onto 10 cm dishes (~10 mL volume per 10 cm dish)

 .. note::
     Be sure to label plates depending on which embryos were chopped together (i.e. for each # you will have 2 dishes)